crust-firmware/crust/README.md

 ## Contributing

+All contributions to this project must be released under the open-source license used by the project.
+To help ensure this, all commits you make must be accompanied by your real name and a `Signed-off-by` tag asserting authorship and permission to contribute, per the [Developer Certificate of Origin][dco].
+This tag can be added automatically by `git` using `git commit -s`.

 The code in this project is formatted with `uncrustify`.
 You will need a recent version of that program (possibly compiled from its [git repository][ucgit]) to format any changes you make.
 You can use the target `make format` to correctly